adgproject/adg/README.md

 adg -h
 ```

+## Package structure

+The main folder contains the README file of the package and the setup.py filed
+used for installing the package.

+### adg folder

+This folder contains the various Python files with the functions used by ADG.

+### doc folder

+This folder contains the documentation of the package in reStructuredText,
+as well as the Makefile and the conf.py files used by Sphinx for an automatic
+generation of the documentation.
+Part of the documentation is stored in the adg
+subfolder.

+The compiled documentation is stored in the build subfolder, in a folder named
+after the type of documentation.
+Especially, the manpages of ADG distributed
+with the package are stored in the subfolder /build/man.

+### examples folder

+This folder contains very simple scripts that can be used to launch test
+calculations automatically.
+The precompiled output corresponding to the tests is
+available in the sample_output subfolder, then organized in the same way an
+actual calculation output would be stored.

 ## Citing
 If you use ADG in your research work, we kindly ask you to cite the following
 paper: []